Statehouse Roundup: Bond hearing Wednesday for suspended state senator - South Carolina Radio Network

 Courson is accused of paying a political consulting firm more than $240,000 in campaign money and getting back roughly half of that in payments to his personal account.
 The senator has insisted the charges are false.
 Lt.
 Gov. Kevin Bryant has suspended Courson from the Senate until his trial.

 — A plan that would borrow $498 million through bonds to finance a massive list of maintenance, repairs and upgrades at South Carolina’s public colleges and other state facilities is headed to the floor.
-The House Ways and Means Committee on Tuesday unanimously voted for the Tuesday following a two-hour meeting.
+The House Ways and Means Committee on Tuesday unanimously voted for the measure following a two-hour meeting.
 The move comes two years after a previous effort failed when former Gov. Nikki Haley threatened a veto and other House Republicans withheld their support.

 — Senate budgetwriters put the finishing touches Tuesday on their proposed spending plan for next fiscal year, as the Senate Finance Committee approved the roughly $8 billion budget.
 The State newspaper reports the plan will not include a pay raise for state employees, with even ardent supporters of the idea noting a large chunk of new money this year will go towards shoring up those same employees’ struggling pension retirement plan.